HelenGlover/Digital-Garden/_notes/guidingresearchquestions.md

 <li>How do online coordination practices complement in-person organizing, and what does an effective hybrid look like?</li>
 </ul>

-<p><b>Action:</b> Exploring in relation to CIB Mango Tree, where I have been part of the group since the beginning and serve as the Engagement Lead.</p>
+<p><b>Action:</b> Exploring in relation to CIB Mango Tree.
+I have been part of this group since its start and serve as the Engagement Lead.</p>

 <h3 style="color: #122e85;">What does it take to build a community, not just an audience?</h3>